rgvegajr/burger/README.md

 4. IF db not already created: run mysql commands:  source schema.sql and seeds.sql
 5. ELSE run: USE burgers_db;
 6. exit mysql cli, run: exit;
+7. change password for connection.js if required
-5. verify by running; node server.js
+8. verify by running; node server.js

 if done correctly: